agabrown/gaiadr2-6dgold-example/README.md

   archive.
 * Use the command-line tool `build_6dgold_tables.py` to build the 6D Gold table(s) in FITS format so the Gold sample be re-used easily, loaded into [topcat](http://www.star.bris.ac.uk/~mbt/topcat/), etc.
+* __NOTE__ that in the notebook as well as in the command line tool specific choices are made for the Milky parameters (such as the distance from the Sun to the Galactic centre) in the calculation of the Galactocentric quantities.
+These choices can be adapted in the notebook and in the `ggtools.py` code.

 ## Required python packages
 * [Numpy](https://www.numpy.org/)